Bes-js/herc.ai/purchase-contract.md

 9. In Direct API Payments, If Illegally Purchased Products (Keys) Are Verified, They Are Banned And Lawsuits, etc. If necessary, necessary information is given to the parties.
 10. Card Information Entered in Direct API Payments is Not Recorded, No Data is Kept.
 11. In Case of Malicious Intention, Your Herc.ai API Key May Be Deleted by Luppux Development.
+12. We do not record any data other than your name and surname and e-mail address that you enter (we do not record your card, address, phone information).
+We request your name and surname information to create PayTR Hash and your e-mail address to deliver your API Key.
+(If the User Wants His/her Name, Surname and Email Address to be Deleted, He/she Can Request a Reset via discord.gg/luppux or via the Email That Delivered Your API Key)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------